• Home

 And then write out the dialogue.:

-Question 2.
-Even though crosscutting or parallel action cutting is an editing term, it should be visualized and written in the screenplay itself right?
+2. Even though crosscutting or parallel action cutting is an editing term, it should be visualized and written in the screenplay itself right?

 Right; don't use the term CROSS-CUTTING.
 Just use master scene headings and describe what we see.
 Here's a quick example: